yugabyte/terraform-gcp-yugabyte/README.md

 # terraform-gcp-yugabyte
-A Terraform module to deploy and run YugaByte on Google Cloud.
+A Terraform module to deploy and run YugabyteDB on Google Cloud.

 ## Config
 * First create a terraform file with provider details